News:

 The decline in collective transport such as private coaches and public transport during the Covid-19 pandemic was a step backwards environmentally: the modern coach fleet is highly efficient and meets low emission standards.
 During COP28, ETOA’s partner IRU published their Green Compact research study which assessed scenarios for decarbonising commercial road transport in the EU to reach net-zero by 2050.

 Some public transport is already carbon neutral, but train travel still presents obstacles for multi-country travel that needs to be booked well in advance.
 The transformation brought about by ‘open skies’ and low-cost airlines is not yet matched on land.
-ETOA works with partners such as TopRail to address these issues.
+ETOA works with organisations such as TopRail and ALLRAIL to explore and address these issues.